A robust implementation for solving the $S$-unit equation and several applications: Applications

 \subsection{Cubic Ramanujan-Nagell equations}

-In 1913, Ramanujan conjectured that the only solutions of the Diophantine equation $x^2 + 7=2^n$ satisfy $|x|= 1, 3, 5, 11, 181$ \cite{Ramanujan:1913}.
+In 1913, Ramanujan conjectured that the only solutions of the Diophantine equation $x^2 + 7=2^n$ over the natural numbers satisfy $x \in \{1, 3, 5, 11, 181\}$ \cite{Ramanujan:1913}.
 This was settled in 1948 by Nagell \cite{Nagell:1961}.
 The more general family of equations,

 are called \emph{Ramanujan-Nagell equations}, and the literature for solving such equations is very rich (see for example \cite{Bugeaud-Shorey:2001,Bugeaud-Mignotte-Sikse:2006,Cohn:1993,Bennett-Skinner:2004}).
-Very recently \emph{cubic} Ramanujan-Nagell equations have attracted the attention of mathematicians \cite{Bauer-Bennett:2018}.
-These are equations where the left-hand side is a cubic polynomial.
-In this section, we study the equation
+Very recently \emph{cubic} Ramanujan-Nagell equations, have attracted the attention of mathematicians \cite{Bauer-Bennett:2018}.
+These are equations of the form